pietervdvn/MapComplete/README.md

 ## License

-GPL + pingback.
+GPLv3.0 + recommended pingback.

 I love it to see where the project ends up.
 You are free to reuse the software (under GPL) but, when you have made your own change and are using it, I would like to know about it.
-Drop me a line, give a pingback in the issues, ...
+Drop me a line, give a pingback in the issues,...

 ## Dev